sundevilrobotics/urc-code/README.md

 ## Package: sdrc_urc_pi
 Software that interfaces with the rover's Raspberry Pi microcontroller. *Note: currently empty, needs updating.*

-## Package: sdrc_urc_secret
+## Package: sdrc_urc_restricted
-Secret package only accessible by members of the Sun Devil Robotics Club GitHub Organization.
+Package only accessible by members of the Sun Devil Robotics Club GitHub Organization.
 Contains models, code, and other sensitive information that give us a competitive advantage!

 ## Package: sdrc_urc_zed2